noodlesz/fedclean_implementation/updateContractAPI/README.md

 -	Later, **ABHISHEK** can run **ipfs_conn.py** which will serialize the local updates from each agent and add it to the IPFS, generate hashes, and store those hashes on the blockchain.
 -	At the end, there will be a HASHMAP (mapping) stored on the blockchain which will contain the AGENT ADDRESSES as the key, and the IPFS HASHES generated for their data as a VALUE.
 -	The data structure can be used to query and use the data for further hypersphere-based classification model.
+(These updates can be received back as PYTHON LISTS using **api.get_pyobj(HASH)**.
+The HASH value for each agent will be found from the mapping stored on smart contract.)